MarketplaceUX/mow/strategy/index.md

 group: section4
 ---

-### Currently in progress -- Our experience strategy illustrates our vision of the impact of mobile-optimized websites on Marketplace consumers.
+### Our experience strategy illustrates our vision of the impact of mobile-optimized websites on Marketplace consumers.

 An experience strategy is about creating a holistic vision for a consumer's experience of your product, service, and/or brand.
 Our experience strategy will be based on: